tri-cods/github-pages/sections/06-customize.md

 <img src="../static/ghdev-commit.png" alt="Committing in the github dev editor" width="40%"/>

 ## Activity: customizing your site

-1. Open your repository in the github.dev editor

-4. Experiment with changing your style: edit `style.scss` to change the font or add a background color.
+Now that you know the building blocks of GitHub Pages, we want to give you some time to experiment with more advanced customizations.
+Try using the github.dev editor to do this.

+- Experiment with changing your style: add a custom stylesheet, and play around with CSS variables like colors, fonts, backgrounds, and borders.
+This [CSS tutorial from W3schools](https://www.w3schools.com/css/default.asp) is a useful reference for getting started.

-5. Change your site's main title and tagline by editing the `_config.yml` file.
+- Change your site's main title, tagline, and language by editing the `_config.yml` file.

-6. Add additional links to your header by editing `default.html`
+- Add additional links to your header by editing `default.html`

+- Feeling adventurous?
+You can also create additional layouts by copying and renaming `default.html` and changing the layout variable on your pages.

 [<<<Back](05-content.md) | [Next>>>](07-resources.md)

----
-[^1]: Technically, Jekyll uses a slightly different version of CSS called SCSS.
-You'll find these files in the `_sass` folder of your theme.